Etoile of the Paris Opera Ballet

 In 2011, he created for the Italian television RAI, Come un sogno, a pas de deux for Benjamin Pech and Eleonora Abbagnato of the Paris Opera, then Pierrot lunaire and a full length ballet for the Ballet du Capitole, La Reine morte.

+He has been awarded the Prix de l'Arop (1988), the Prix Nijinski (1989).
 In 2004, he received the artistic creation Award.
-He is Officier des Arts et Lettres (2006), Officier de l'Ordre National du Mérite (2015), Chevalier de la Légion d'Honneur (2008) and " Best choreographic Personality of the year 2017 " by the Professional Association of Critic Theater, Music and Dance.
+He He is Officier des Arts et Lettres (2006), Officier de l'Ordre National du Mérite (2015), Chevalier de la Légion d'Honneur (2008) and " Best choreographic Personality of the year 2017 " by the Professional Association of Critic Theater, Music and Dance.